 Maybe in your mind it's clear who's at fault.
 Maybe it's a single negligent person, several people, or a company.
 But no matter how obvious things may be to you, the insurance company isn't going to just give their money away.
 They'll do everything they can to show that their client wasn't liable, or that your injuries aren't as bad as you say.

 Note: Although this section deals mainly in the context of car accidents, the advice is applicable to all types of personal injury claims, including slip and falls, dog bites, defective products, etc.

-There are certain actions to take immediately after a vehicle collision that will secure your safety and increase the likelihood of winning your claim.
+There are actions you must take immediately after a vehicle collision to secure your safety and increase the likelihood of winning an injury claim.
 Prepare yourself for the worst-case scenario by reading this page.

 The first few days after a car accident can be confusing, yet the actions you take during this time are crucial to building a strong personal injury claim.
-There are actions you need to take to protect yourself and to prepare for settlement negotiations.
+Here's what you need to do to protect yourself and prepare for settlement negotiations.

-Your health should be your first priority after an accident, especially when a neck injury could be involved.
-It's important to seek medical attention to insure your good health, to identify seen or unseen injuries, and to have all this information on record.
+Your health should be your first priority after an accident, especially when a neck injury is involved.
+It's important to seek medical attention to insure your good health, to identify seen or unseen injuries, and to have documented proof for your claim.

-Written documentation of your accident is important.
-From notes at the scene to claim letters sent to your insurance company, you need written proof to support your claim.
-Keeping good records will pave the way to a good settlement.
+Documenting your accident and injuries is vital.
+From notes at the scene, to medical records, to demand letters, you need written proof to support your claim.
+Keeping your evidence organized will pave the way to a good settlement.

-Accident pictures bring reality to your claim.
-Pictures taken at the scene make your claim more believable and dramatic - improving your chances for a fair insurance settlement offer.
-After your accident, keep your cool and aim your camera phone.
+Accident photos bring reality to your claim.
+Pictures taken at the scene make it more believable and dramatic, thus improving your chances for a fair settlement offer.
+After an accident, remember to keep a cool head, and to get out your camera.

-Gathering convincing evidence is an essential part of your claim.
-The more evidence you have, the greater your chance at winning a substantial settlement.
+Gathering direct evidence is an essential part of your claim.
+The more evidence you have, the greater your chances of winning a fair settlement or court award.
 Learn the different kinds of evidence and how to collect it.